TheEPICturkey/ChoreChracker/README.md

 #### Monday, 09/18
 * Chasing a 🐜.
 * I FOUND THE BUG.
 I HAD TWO WRITTEN FUNCTIONS DOING THE SAME TASK AND THEY WERE OVERRIDING EACH OTHER AND BREAKING.
 SO MUCH WASTED TIME. *cries in corner*
+#### Tuesday, 09/19
+* Done with MVP, researching "extras" i can add.
+* Settle on Password for parent profile, dark mode, and possibly application language?